saturnops/ansible-role-kubernetes/README.md

 ## Using this role

-To use this role you follow the example in the [examples/] dir.
 Adjust the hosts.ini file with your hosts and run the playbook:

 ```
 user@mintrrr:~$ ansible-playbook -i hosts-ubuntu.ini site.yml -e kubernetes_init_host=